coldbrewcloud/tutorial-echo/README.md

-# Tutorial - Simple Echo Server
+# Tutorial: Running a Go application on AWS using coldbrew-cli

-This is a sample project to demonstrate how to run an HTTP service on AWS using [coldbrew-cli](https://github.com/coldbrewcloud/coldbrew-cli).
+This is a sample project to demonstrate how to run a Go applicaiton on AWS using [coldbrew-cli](https://github.com/coldbrewcloud/coldbrew-cli).
 The sample application in this tutorial is simply return the HTTP request body data in the HTTP response.

 ## 0. Prerequisites